Change management: 10 tips for a failed project

 The employees concerned shouldn’t know why or how things are going to change – just keep them guessing!

-Change is often a source of anxiety for those concerned.
+Corporate change is often a source of anxiety for those concerned.
 Communicating the objectives of the change clarifies expectations and reassures people about the direction to be taken.
+A well-structured communication plan is fundamental to effective change management.

 #2 Ignore feedback from employees affected by a change project

-After all, it’s your project, not theirs, so their opinion isn’t sufficiently informed, is it?
+After all, it’s your project, not theirs, so their opinion isn’t sufficiently well-informed, is it?

 Are you ignoring feedback from your employees affected by a change project?
 You could be missing out on a wealth of information that is vital to the success of your project.

 Feedback from employees helps to identify what’s not working and where there are opportunities to improve the support system.
-This allows you to adjust and improve the different actions to better meet the needs of the stakeholders, in this way you guarantee a part of the adhesion.
+This enables you to adjust and improve the various actions to better meet the needs of stakeholders, and in this way, you guarantee part of the buy-in.

-In a world that is constantly evolving with digital transformation and organizational changes, listening carefully to the feedback of those directly affected can make all the difference.
+In an ever-changing world of digital transformation and organizational change, listening carefully to feedback from those directly affected can make all the difference between failure and successful change.

-#3 Be stingy about training your employees during your change management process
+#3 Be stingy about training your employees as part of your change management process

-They don’t need to understand all the changes, let them figure it out on their own, they will learn as they go.
+They don’t need to understand all the changes; let them work it out for themselves, they’ll learn as they go.

 This approach can seriously compromise the success of your change project.
-While you may be tempted to think that your employees can handle themselves, neglecting training can lead to gaps and increased resistance to change.
+Although you may be tempted to think that your employees can manage on their own, neglecting training can seriously compromise the success of your change project.

-In fact, training allows employees to be more confident and competent in their work after the change is implemented.
-Training helps to reduce resistance to change by providing all the knowledge and skills needed to succeed in their new role.
+Training helps to reduce resistance to change by providing all the knowledge and skills needed to succeed in their new role and adapt to new working methods, particularly when managing change in an HRIS project.

 #4 Avoid any commitment on the part of management to your change project